bronger/watchdog/README.rst

 --------

 We need the following three programs: ``bulk_sync``, ``copy``, and ``delete``.
-They must be executables in ``<scripts-directory>``.
+They must be executables in ``<configuration-directory>``.
 There are example scripts in this repository.

-The single argument passed to the scripts is relative to the path from which the watchdog was called.
+The single argument passed to the scripts is relative to ``current dir`` from the configuration.

 ``bulk_rsync``